dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 MET verification measures for categorical (dichotomous) variables
 _________________________________________________________________

-The verification statistics for dichotomous variables are formulated using a contingency table such as the one shown in Table C-2.
+The verification statistics for dichotomous variables are formulated using a contingency table such as the one shown in Table 29.2.
 In this table f represents the forecasts and o represents the observations; the two possible forecast and observation values are represented by the values 0 and 1.
-The values in Table C-2 are counts of the number of occurrences of the four possible combinations of forecasts and observations. \setcounter{table}{0} \renewcommand{\thetable}{C.\arabic{table}}
+The values in Table 29.2 are counts of the number of occurrences of the four possible combinations of forecasts and observations. \setcounter{table}{0} \renewcommand{\thetable}{C.\arabic{table}}

-.. list-table:: Table C.2: 2x2 contingency table in terms of counts.
+.. list-table:: 2x2 contingency table in terms of counts.
 The nij values in the table represent the counts in each forecast-observation category, where i represents the forecast and j represents the observations.
 The "." symbols in the total cells represent sums across categories.
   :widths: auto
   :header-rows: 2